antao97/SegGroup/seggroup/README.md

 - `--resume` Resume training from the last checkpoint of `<your exp name>`.
 Default is `False`.
 - `--epochs <your number>` Number of the episode to train.
 Default is 6.

 We provide our trained models in [TsinghuaCloud](https://cloud.tsinghua.edu.cn/f/e439a45edbf84851a8c8/) or [BaiduDisk](https://pan.baidu.com/s/1FMji6aT_vpIIC0cHsRUfAw) (Password: 6xn8).
 This model is trained with manually labeled seg-level labels.
+We use eight 2080ti GPU cards to train the model with batch size 8.
+Each card individually processes one scene.

 &nbsp;